 Export subsidy data include expenditures on export subsidies and the quantity of subsidized exports, by commodity.
 Since 1995, worldwide use of export subsidies reported to the WTO has declined by half, aided by a strong U.S. dollar and high world market prices for many agricultural products in 2000-02, as well as by policy reforms that reduced the need for export subsidies.
 Over the same period, the EU has been the largest user of export subsidies, accounting for 90-95 percent of the total reported by all WTO members.

 Tariff protection data include both bound (the maximum tariff levels countries can charge) and applied (lower tariffs that some countries actually charge on imports) tariff rates, as well as in- and over-quota tariffs for products with tariff-rate quotas.
 Against a high global average rate of 63 percent for WTO bound tariffs, bound tariff levels vary considerably across regions and among products.

-Trade Policy & World Trade Organization (WTO), by Steven Zahniser and Erik Dohlman, USDA, Economic Research Service, July 2020
+Trade Policy & World Trade Organization (WTO), by Katherine Baldwin, USDA, Economic Research Service, July 2023

 ERS/USDA Data - WTO Agricultural Trade Policy Commitments Database, Economic Research Service, March 2009